TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 * <a class='knowledge-check-link' href='#fixed-height'>Why should you avoid fixed height?</a>
 * <a class='knowledge-check-link' href='#when-fixed-widths-are-appropriate'>In what situations might it be appropriate to use a fixed height or width?</a>
 * <a class='knowledge-check-link' href='https://codyloyd.com/2021/percentages/'>Why should you avoid percentages?</a>

+### Additional Resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.